The Ethics, In Five Minutes

 This is Narrative Decay: not a metaphor, but a structural description of what happens when the noise floor exceeds the observer's bandwidth.
 And it makes every one of us responsible.

-The Three Duties of the Guardian
+The Three Duties of the Observer

 If the stability of the shared render is a maintained achievement, then ethics is no longer merely about fairness or compassion — though it is those things too.
 It becomes a matter of informational stewardship: actively preserving the conditions that make coherent experience possible.